-PPE is kind of like the seat belt.
+PPE is kind of like a seat belt.
 It’s always necessary when dealing with patients who have a communicable disease, but it’s only part of being safe – not the only level of protection we’ve got.

 Going back to our colorful diagram, if you look at the yellow and orange areas, there is a lot there that can substantially reduce our risk of transmission.

 Examples of maintaining that isolation (yellow/engineering controls) include: